 Now minimums of just ten faucets (and sometimes just one faucet) are available from any number of Asian faucet suppliers (although 100 units is more typical).
 Note 4 Some suppliers will even allow mix and match, so a minimum order of 100 faucets can be made up of ten different models, 10 units each, which is a good starting inventory for an aspiring faucet entrepreneur.

 Shipping faucets from overseas is not particularly burdensome, having been made largely painless by brokers and freight forwarders that handle all of the many fussy details of shipping, customs clearance and delivery to your front door for a modest fee.
 U.S. Customs & Border Protection helps out by providing a handy online list of licensed brokers organized by port of entry.

 The heavily subsidized China Post supports small orders by providing two- or three-week delivery through the mails for a fraction of normal postage rates.
 Chinese merchants can ship packages thousands of miles to the U.S. and Canada for a rate that is often lower than the cost to U.S. and Canadian merchants of shipping across town.

-International payments used to require familiarity with the arcane and mysterious world of bank letters of credit, escrowed funds and international money orders.
+International payments are now also painless.
+They used to require familiarity with the arcane and mysterious world of bank letters of credit, escrowed funds and international money orders.
 International payments today are much, much simpler.
 Services such as PayPal and AliPay have made secure, reliable international payments a one click process; or just use your credit card.
 Major U.S. credit cards, denominated in dollars, are the coin of the realm worldwide.